The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 As a fancier option, you can purchase reflective RV skylight covers on Amazon that use magnets to hold them in place.

-Personally I enjoy natural daylight in my shower, and I also like to keep plants in my shower that need light, so to prevent my RV bathroom from getting quite so hot while still letting some light through, I cut a piece of white coroplast (corrugated plastic “cardboard” – I used a blank yard sale sign from Lowe's) to fit over my skylight and attached it with acrylic mounting tape.
-(I initially tried Velcro but the adhesive did not hold due to steam from the shower.)
+Personally, I enjoy natural daylight in my shower, and I also like to keep plants in my shower that need light.
+To prevent my RV bathroom from getting hot and still letting light through, I cut a piece of white coroplast.(Coroplast = corrugated plastic “cardboard.”
+I used a blank yard sale sign from Lowe’s)

 Here's a quick video showing how I put the skylight cover in place: